ObolNetwork/obol-docs/versioned_docs/version-v1.2.0/gov/governance/token-house.md

 A governance proposal is **approved** if it satisfies two requirements:

 - **Quorum:** A minimum number of OBOL Token votes measured as *a % of the total votable OBOL Token supply, as of the start of the voting period.* “Votable supply” is the total amount of OBOL Tokens that have been delegated (including to oneself) and, therefore, can participate in voting.
+The current definition for the OBOL Token House is 0.8% of minted supply.
-- **Approval threshold:** The minimum  *% of votes cast in support relative to the total number of votes.*
+- **Approval threshold:** The minimum  *% of votes cast in support relative to the total number of votes.* The current definition for the OBOL Token House is 0.01% of minted supply.

 A snapshot is taken at the start of each voting period to determine each delegate’s voting power.
 Voting is hosted on the Obol Governance Portal.